-Although it’s only been around since the beginning of the year, the ICHRA (individual coverage health reimbursement arrangement) keeps getting better and better.
+Although it’s still considered the new kid on the block, the ICHRA (individual coverage health reimbursement arrangement) keeps getting better and better.
 We already love it because it is user-friendly, highly customizable, and tax-advantaged.
 Let’s take a deep-dive into what is and what isn’t available for reimbursement so you and your employees can get the most out of their HRA.

 Employers can choose what they want their ICHRA to reimburse: